Toroidal Grothendieck rings and cluster algebras: Further possible developments

 \subsection{Beyond ADE types}

-It would be interesting to study what happens for $\overline{\mathfrak{g}}$ not simply-laced.
+It would be interesting to study what happens for $\overline{\mathfrak{g}}$ of non simply-laced type.
 In this case, some technical adjustments are required, and the construction is more complicated for the lack of symmetry of the (quantum) Cartan matrix.
+For instance, the relations $(\mathscr{R}_k)_{k \geq 1}$ would be modified in a form depending on $i\in I$, the definition and properties of truncated $(q,\infty)$-characters (as in Section \ref{truncinf}) would be modified, and, more importantly, it is now known that cluster algebra structures arising from the representation theory of quantum affine algebras are controlled by simply-laced quivers, even when the type of the underlying Lie algebra is non simply-laced (see \cite{hljems}).

 However, we have some results for $ \overline{\mathfrak{g}}$ of type $ B_2$.
 Here, the Cartan matrix associated to $ \overline{\mathfrak{g}}$ is $ $, which is symmetrizable with symmetrizing matrix $ D = (d_i\delta_{ij})_{1\leq i,j \leq 2} = \text{diag}(1,2)$.
 As a consequence, the corresponding quantum Cartan matrix is